severalnines/docs/user-guide/mysql/manage.rst

 %WARNING_VALUE%   Warning Value
 ================= ============

+.. _MySQL - Manage - Developer Studio:

 Developer Studio
 ++++++++++++++++

-Provides functionality to create Advisors, Auto Tuners, or Mini Programs right within your web browser based on `ClusterControl DSL (Domain Specific Language) <../../dsl.html>`_.
+Provides functionality to create Advisors, Auto Tuners, or Mini Programs right within your web browser based on :ref:`ClusterControl DSL`.
 The DSL syntax is based on JavaScript, with extensions to provide access to ClusterControl's internal data structures and functions.
 The DSL allows you to execute SQL statements, run shell commands/programs across all your cluster hosts, and retrieve results to be processed for advisors/alerts or any other actions.
 Developer Studio is a development environment to quickly create, edit, compile, run, test, debug and schedule your JavaScript programs.

 Advisors in ClusterControl are powerful constructs; they provide specific advice on how to address issues in areas such as performance, security, log management, configuration, storage space, etc. They can be anything from simple configuration advice, warning on thresholds or more complex rules for predictions, or even cluster-wide automation tasks based on the state of your servers or databases.